Catch and Cover Crops

-SAATEN UNION have led development of the catch crop systems by providing the market with a succession of excellent varieties and a wealth of technical expertise developed by the team at specialist plant breeder, PH PETERSEN.
+SAATEN UNION have led development of the Catch and Cover crop systems by providing the market with a succession of excellent varieties and a wealth of technical expertise developed by the team at specialist plant breeder, PH PETERSEN.
 Elsoms are now working closely with SAATEN UNION’S team to make the same varieties and services available to UK farmers and growers.

-Benefits of Catch Cropping
+The Benefits of Catch and Cover crops

 1. Soil Nutrients